amcginlay/k8s-primer/content/016_run_containers/_index.md

 - Then you tested your app using `curl` which relied on port mapping to the running container.
 - You used `docker exec` which, a bit like `ssh` on a VM, allows you to invoke commands from directly within a runnning container.
 - You simulated container failure by terminating PID 1 from inside the container.
+- You saw how Docker exploits namespaces to provides the illusion of isolation inside containers.
 - Finally, you stopped a container with `docker stop` and in this case it was also removed from the container host (Cloud9).

 {{% notice note %}}